LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/reading/introduction/_index.md

 weight = 1
 +++

-So far, we have used spreadsheets and DataFrames to hold data.
-However, both of these are limited in how much information they can store.
+So far, we have used spreadsheets to hold data.
+However, these are limited in how much information they can store.
 This is where a relational database comes in.

 **Relational databases** store data in tables, which are connected to each other in a variety of different ways.